Liu-Hy/GenoTex/datasheet.md

 **Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?**

-The dataset focuses on a specific approach to gene expression analysis (using Lasso regression for gene identification), which aligns with common practices in the genetic community.
-However, users should be aware that:
-1. Despite the popularity of deep learning methods, the genetic community typically prefers linear methods due to their interpretability and lower sample-size requirements.
-2. The set of selected genes is sensitive to specific choices made during cohort-specific feature encoding, where multiple reasonable approaches often exist.
-3. The benchmark includes expert-curated annotations, but inherent ambiguity in gene selection should be considered when evaluating methods against this benchmark.
+GenoTEX includes expert-curated annotations following best practices in the bioinformatics community.
+However, the set of selected genes is sensitive to specific choices made during cohort-specific feature encoding, where multiple reasonable approaches often exist.
+This inherent ambiguity in gene selection should be considered when evaluating methods against this benchmark.

 **Are there tasks for which the dataset should not be used?**

-The dataset should NOT be used for:
+GenoTEX should NOT be used for:
 1. Making clinical decisions without additional validation through biological experiments or clinical trials
 2. Claiming definitive "ground truth" about gene-disease relationships, as these analyses provide valuable insights but must ultimately be combined with interventional biological experiments or clinical trials to confirm the significance of identified genes
 3. Developing methods that ignore the inherent complexity and ambiguity in gene expression analysis